 - Fast track to Australia

 So, what happens at each stage?
-It’s all very new, and in places there is still uncertainty, but this is how we think it will work.
+It’s all still a bit daunting, and in places there is still uncertainty, but this is how we think it works.

 Pay Visa Application Charge (VAC)

 Of course, your visa application will have a fee involved, payable to the Australian Government.
 You will be required to pay this fee with your application.